lucidrains/RQ-Transformer/README.md

 Implementation of <a href="https://arxiv.org/abs/2203.01941">RQ Transformer</a>, which proposes a more efficient way of training multi-dimensional sequences autoregressively.
 This repository will only contain the transformer for now, and attempt to extend it to greater than 2 dimensions.
 You can use <a href="https://github.com/lucidrains/vector-quantize-pytorch#residual-vq">this vector quantization library</a> for the residual VQ.

+This type of axial autoregressive transformer should be compatible with <a href="https://github.com/lucidrains/nwt-pytorch">memcodes</a>, proposed in <a href="https://arxiv.org/abs/2106.04283">NWT</a>.
+It would likely also work well with <a href="https://github.com/lucidrains/vector-quantize-pytorch#multi-headed-vq">multi-headed VQ</a>

 ## Install

 ```bash